Welcome to my website!

 And now a little about me ...

 Ceramics.
 My interest in ceramics began in 1998 after going to a “paint your own pottery” studio in Grand Rapids, MI.
 At the time, I was pregnant with my second daughter and slightly desperate to get some creative therapy.
-I loved painting my own designs on bisque, but found myself wanting to learn how to make the pottery itself!
+I loved painting my own designs on bisque, but found I was wishing to learn how to make the pottery itself!
 I took classes here and there over the next few years, first in Michigan, then in Minnesota and Indiana.
-Shortly after arriving in Indiana in 2000, I started learning the skill of slip casting and wheel throwing, and finally took some ceramics and sculpture courses at Purdue University to round out my education.
+Shortly after arriving in Indiana in 2000, I started learning the skills of slip casting and wheel throwing, and finally took some ceramics and sculpture courses at Purdue University to round out my education.
 In 2001, I began building a ceramics studio in my home, and have been adding equipment and various tools to it over the last 20 years.
 Along the way, I have had some exceptional teachers.
 I am especially grateful to Shirley Freed, a local master potter, and Siggy Zahner, who runs the ceramics program at Purdue.
 I have also been inspired by a number of local and online potters and ceramicists.
-Some of my favorites are: Sasha Wardell, Ayumi Horie, Karen Swyler, Kurt Hammerly, Leigh Ann Thompson, Eric Van Eimeren, Florian Gadsby, Maya Rumsey, Jono Smart, and Doug Peltzman.
+Some of my favorites: Sasha Wardell, Ayumi Horie, Karen Swyler, Kurt Hammerly, Leigh Ann Thompson, Eric Van Eimeren, Florian Gadsby, Melissa Maya Rumsey, Jono Smart, and Doug Peltzman.
 I also love anything put out by East Fork Pottery, MudShark studios and The Bright Angle.
 As you’ll see from my own work, I aspire to produce clean, simple forms, often with a modernist look and a few whimsical details in the form of carving, sgraffito drawings, and glaze coloring.

 Advocacy.
 With both knitting and ceramics, I have experienced huge satisfaction in creating pieces of my own design and in connecting with communities of like-minded individuals.
 I am an enthusiastic advocate of the personal benefits of the creative process, finding it both good for the brain (challenging) and good for the soul (fulfilling).
 I share with many artists the vision of a society in which we rediscover the value of craft, buying products made by local people with passion and dedication, and enriching our lives, our homes, and our communities through creativity and industry.